Lag Time & Bottoms-Up Calculator Skip to main content

 1. Enter Wellbore Geometry

-Input the hole diameter, pipe OD, and section depths for each annular section: open hole, cased hole, and riser (if offshore).
-The calculator computes annular volume for each section.
+Input the hole diameter, pipe OD, and section depths for each local annular section: open hole, cased hole, and riser if offshore.
+Verify actual dimensions from the well program, caliper, BHA, and rig records before operational use.

 2. Enter Pump Data